'Normal' Problems and Troubling Behavior in Troubled Teens

 By Curtis Reed

 C.A.R.E. is a unit of licensed residential treatment centers that offers programs for troubled teens who have 'normal' problems but are displaying troubling behavior and need treatment.
 At C.A.R.E., it is our mission and promise to make a real-life difference for our students and their families.
 Parents can trust that each child under our care will benefit from the individualized services offered in a safe, secure and loving environment.
-Our medical, clinical staff members and caregivers use their skills and experience to treat troubled teens who have behavioral issues and mood disorders.
-If you have a child who needs help, please call 866-492-9215.
+Our medical, clinical staff members and caregivers use their skills and experience to treat troubled teens who have behavioral issues and mood disorders

 When it comes to teenagers, remember that they are puzzling and different, and they change as they grow and develop.
 The sweet child of yesterday may not be so sweet today.
 So, how does a parent determine if troubling behavior are bigger than “normal” problems?
 There are many issues on a checklist of bad teenage behavior that cannot be determined if it is “normal” teen behavior or something more serious.
 All of the behaviors that may signal problems may also be examples of normal teen behavior.
 If your child has made a suicide attempt or is using hard drugs, then it is vital to seek immediate assistance.

 Emotional Parents May Consider Behaviors More Serious Than They Really Are